 So, you need to make sure that the Sensors Off feature is turned off on your smartphone.

-You will be able to disable this feature from the Android Quick Settings Panel.
-Access the panel, locate Sensors Off and disable it.
+You can disable this feature from the Android Quick Settings Panel.
+Swipe down from the top of the screen to access the panel, locate Sensors Off, and disable it.

-The problem is that this is an important option and will only be available if you have already accessed the Developer Options.
+The problem is that this is an important feature and will only be available if you’ve activated it through the Developer Options; otherwise, you won’t see it.

-No need to bother if you don’t see the option on the quick panel.
-You haven’t messed with the sensor’s settings.
+Don’t worry if you don’t see the option on the quick panel.
+It doesn’t mean you messed up the sensor settings.

 But if you still want to know how to activate or, essentially, deactivate the Sensors Off option from the settings, you can check out the steps below.

-- Launch the Settings app and tap on About Phone.
+1. Launch the Settings app and tap on About Phone

-- Tap on Software Information and select Build Number.
+2. Tap on Software Information and select Build Number

 Now, you need to come back to the Settings Menu.
 Tap on Developer Options.
 Scroll down and tap on Quick Settings Developer Tiles.
 In the following menu, you will find the Sensors Off option.